Q&A about director's reviews

 - For allocation reviews, also attach a copy of the employer’s determination letter.

-Is there a form available for filing a request for a Director’s review?
+Is there a form available for filing a request for a director’s review?

-You may also contact your employer’s Human Resources Office or the Director’s Review Program at (360) 407-4101for a printed copy of the form.
+You may also contact your employer’s human resources office or the Director’s Review Program at (360) 407-4101 for a printed copy of the form.

 No. But you are required to provide the information listed in WAC 357-49-015.

-What happens after the SHR receives my request for a Director’s review?
+What happens after the SHR receives my request for a director’s review?

 Your request will be reviewed to ensure the request is filed on time (WAC 357-49-010) and that all the required information has been provided.
-If information is missing or the basis for the request is not clear, you will receive a letter asking you to provide additional information.
+If information is missing or the basis for the request is not clear, you will receive an email or letter asking you to provide additional information.
 If you don’t provide the information within the timeframe stated in the letter, your request may be dismissed.

-3. Acknowledgement of a Request for Review
+3. Acknowledgement of a request for review

 What happens when I’ve submitted all the required information?